jyunnie/perspectiveTransform/README.md

 # perspectiveTransform

-This repository contains the required image processing file for the research project "HDR Video Imaging Using Light Attenuation Mask"
+This repository contains the required image processing source codes for the research project "HDR Video Imaging Using Light Attenuation Mask"